Akashpradhan-Git/Akashpradhan-Git/README.md

 - 👋 Hi, I’m Akash Pradhan
 - 👀 I’m interested in FrontEnd
 - 🌱 I’m currently learning MCA
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me . https://akshportfolio.netlify.app/

 <!---
 Akashpradhan-Git/Akashpradhan-Git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.